rjrobben/rjrobben.github.io/lawben-search-methodology-part-1.md

 While there are different deep research workflows proposed by a number of interesting projects and these seemingly complex agentic workflows seem to capture the multi-dimensional nature of the aforementioned what is relevant problem, I am not fully convinced by the heated “LLM AI agents” paradigm nowadays.

 With LLM’s non-deterministic nature they usually fail at long horizon tasks.
-Nonetheless, a simple and short workflow, which query the database from different perspective, aggregate and summarize the results, may actually assist Not replace. legal practitioners effectively.
+Nonetheless, a simple and short workflow, which query the database from different perspective, aggregate and summarize the results, may actually assist legal practitioners effectively.

 ### Eval-first